Send the link below via email or IMCopy

 1. Go to http://www.newseum.org/todaysfrontpages/ and choose any title page (today's or from archive).

-a) Find various types of transtextual relations in the page (paratext, hypertext, metatext, cotext, context).
+a) Find various types of transtextual (paratext, hypertext, metatext), cotextual and contextual relations in the page.
 Mark them out.

-b) Find examples of various levels of intertextuality in the page (see Bazerman).
+b) Find examples of various forms of intertextuality in the page (see Bazerman).
 Mark them out.

-3. Save, scan or take a high resolution picture of the page with your marks and email it to me.
+3. Save, scan or take a high resolution picture of the page with your marks and upload it to Moodle.
+Due date: Wednesday 12:00 am.

 3. In the class: explain what types or relations you found and how could be included into a sociologically informed text analysis.